18F/bug-bounty/project-instructions.md

 ### SLAs Your Program Must Meet

-Projects that participate in the bug bounty program inherit a SLA: **Issues must be resolved within 90 (calendar) days of being reported.**
+Projects that participate in the bug bounty program inherit an SLA: **Issues must be resolved within 90 (calendar) days of being reported.**

 Ideally "resolved" means "fixed" but note that "resolved" for the purposes of the bug bounty program could mean something else.
 For example, vulnerabilities that you determine will not be fixed within 90 days can be resolved by paying the reporter and communicating your plan.
-Also note that bug bounty resolution is entirely separate from any federal policy and compliance with one does not confer compliance with the other.
+Also, note that bug bounty resolution is entirely separate from any federal policy and compliance with one does not confer compliance with the other.